SimpleITK/SimpleITKPythonPackage/README.md

 ### Prerequisites

-Building requires:
+Building *requires*:
 * [CMake](https://cmake.org)
 * Git
 * C++ Compiler - Platform specific requirements are summarized in [scikit-build documentation](http://scikit-build.readthedocs.io).
 * Python
   * pip >= 9.0.0
-  * setuptools >= 28.0.0
+  * scikit-build >= 0.5.0

-Please ensure that `pip` and `setuptools` are up to date and are a recent version.
+Please ensure that `pip` and `scikit-build` are up to date and are a recent version.

-There is also the implicit requirement of `scikit-build`, which will be automatically be temporarily installed with the recommended installation methods.
+*Optional*:

-The CMake and optional Ninja build tool can dependencies be provided through pip if needed:
+If CMake is not already available on you system it can be installed with pip.
+Additionally, the [Ninja](https://ninja-build.org) build tool is recommened for it's parallel build efficiency.
+These can be easily installed with:

 ```bash
 pip install cmake ninja